 - Continuous optimisation: Where you are frequently adding or removing variants to be tested it provides the flexibility that A/B testing is not designed for.
 If you want to add new variants to replace low performing experiences during the testing process MABs facilitate this.
 They also work well with targeting specific ads or content to customer segments.

 - Innovation tests: MABs perform best when there is a very large difference in the conversion rates of different variants.
-MABs are therefore best suited for optimisation when you have radically different experiences where you might expect to see big differences in the conversion rates of each variant.
+MABs are therefore best suited for optimisation when you have radically different experiences, such as in an innovation test, where you might expect to see big differences in the conversion rates of each variant.

 - Persuasive profiling: MAB’s are suitable for persuasive profiling so that you identify what content works best for a particular personality trait.

 - Time is not a priority: When you are not in any rush to identify the best performing variant and want to optimise the average conversion rate MAB can be a suitable tool.

 - Traffic greedy: MABs require more traffic and more time to reach full statistical confidence.
 If you are not bothered about the average conversion rate during the test and need a speedy, but conclusive test result then A/B testing is probably the right methodology for you.

 - Needs large differences: When there is little difference between the conversion rate for each variant the benefit of multi-armed bandits disappear.
 This is a concern as we know from experience it is almost impossible to predict how much a difference a new design or heading will make to the conversion rate.
 The danger is that our own subjective opinions and biases come into play here which is what experimentation is designed to avoid.

 - More room for error: As bandits begin switching traffic before full statistical confidence is reached there is more danger that a variant that is performing better purely by chance will be selected as the winning experience.
 Conversely a variant that is initially performing poorly due to chance is more likely to be dropped by the algorithm and revenues lost.